tock/tock/doc/reference/trd-appid.md

 7 Short IDs and the `Compress` trait
 ===============================

-While `TbfFooterV2Credentials` define the identity and credentials of an application, they are typically large data structures that are too large to store in RAM.
+While `TbfFooterV2Credentials` typically define the identity and credentials of an application, they are typically large data structures that are too large to store in RAM.
 When parts of the kernel wish to apply application-based security or access policies, they need a concise way to represent these policies.
-Requiring policies to be encoded in terms of application credentials (or application identifiers) is extremely
-costly: a table, for example, that says that only applications signed with a particular 4096-bit RSA key can access certain system calls requires storing the whole 4096-bit key.
+Requiring policies to be encoded in terms of application credentials (or application identifiers) is extremely costly: a table, for example, that says that only applications signed with a particular 4096-bit RSA key can access certain system calls requires storing the whole 4096-bit key.
 If there are multiple such security policies through the kernel, they must each store this information.

 The `Compress` trait provides a mechanism to map the application identifier defined by application credentials to a small (32-bit)